liamr/help-our-nhs-gatsby/content/infoPages/project.md

 Currently unspecified costs to provide business-related support to the project, including but not limited to business management, taxation, accountancy, and charity & fundraising legalities.

 Personnel\
-As the scale of the project has increased and the potential scope established, it’s become clear that Help Our NHS could be a large-scale operation and may require full time management to run efficiently and effectively.
+As the scale of the project has increased and the potential scope established, it’s become clear that Help Our Frontline could be a large-scale operation and may require full time management to run efficiently and effectively.
 We would intend to operate on a volunteer basis for as long as possible, with only essential personnel being brought on board and paid at a rate in line with others working in similar roles within the sector.

 - - -